-- Mask use is recommended indoors for students, staff and visitors who are not fully vaccinated. - School staff are to model support for and encourage students to be supportive of people who continue to wear a mask as a personal choice or because of a personal medical reason. - Unless exempt by CDC Order, passengers and drivers must wear a mask on school buses.
+- Mask use is required indoors for students, staff and visitors regardless of vaccination status. - School staff are to model support for and encourage proper mask usage. - Passengers and drivers must wear a mask on school buses.
 Drivers do not need to wear a mask if he/she is the only person on the bus.